david30-maker/student_dashboard_api/README.md

 ```

-To handle login , send a POST request to the following endpoint
+To handle login, send a POST request to the following endpoint

 ```http://localhost:3001/login```